Alicante–Elche Miguel Hernández Airport: Terminals

-Terminal N
+Terminal NAT

+Terminal NAT is the only terminal currently in public use.
 In November 2004, the airport's operator Aena approved plans to construct a new terminal for ALC, as a response to the airport's continuous passenger growth.
 Construction began in 2005, with an initial planned completion of 2009/10.
-After more than 5 years of construction, Terminal N (Nueva Área Terminal) officially opened on 23 March 2011.
+After more than 5 years of construction, Terminal NAT (Nueva Área Terminal) officially opened on 23 March 2011.
 All flight operations were transferred to this terminal on the following day.
-The first flight to depart from Terminal N was a Ryanair flight to Memmingen.
+The first flight to depart from Terminal NAT was a Ryanair flight to Memmingen.
 The terminal has an area of 333500 m2, more than six times the size of the previous 2 terminals and has a capacity of 20 million passengers a year.
 Terminal N was constructed to the east of terminals 1 and 2 and includes 96 check-in desks, 40 gates, including 15 with airbridges, and 16 baggage claim carousels.
 The terminal is split into two areas, the processor where the C Gates are held, and the dock where the majority of B Gates are located.
 Flights within the Schengen Area use both areas of the terminal while flights to non-Schengen destinations only use the dock.

 In October 2011, Ryanair terminated 31 routes after airport operator Aena demanded that Ryanair pay over €2 million a year for the use of Terminal N's air bridges, a facility that Ryanair had called "unnecessary" as the airline prefers to use mobile stairways for boarding and disembarking.
 However, Ryanair have since re-increased their number of routes from the airport.